firozimtech/Type2Diabetes/README.md

 # Type2Diabetes
-## Project Title: Gene regulatory network associated with pancreatic islets of type 2 diabetes mice.
+## Project Title: Gene regulatory network associated with apoptosis in the pancreatic islets of type 2 diabetes mice.
 ### Motivation: This repository contains R code to normalised the gene expression data.

 It contains the following information: